jlenz27/PizzaParlor/README.md

 #### By _**John Lenz**_

-#### _A portfolio that talks about John and some of his hobbies along with a list of current projects that he is working on_
+#### _A website of a Pizza Parler that allows the user to order a pizza and select the toppings and size that they wont_

 ## Technologies Used